christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 <!-- Screening -->

-As early as 1988, the computer scientist and entrepreneur Ray Kurzweil had funded Cohen's work on AARON.[^cohen1988] Kurzweil boasted of running Cohen's software on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.[^kurzweil-message] In 2001, Kurzweil CyberArt Technologies (KCAT) published a version of AARON as a Windows PC program (built using Allegro Common Lisp[^kurzweil-history]) and offered it as a free shareware download with a limited trial period (a registration key cost $19.95).[^kurzweil-support] It remains the only version of AARON ever released to the public.[^withdrawn] This software is now credited in art conservation contexts as *AARON KCAT.*[^whitney]
+The computer scientist and entrepreneur Ray Kurzweil had started supporting Cohen's work on AARON in the 1980s.[^cohen1988] Kurzweil boasted of running Cohen's software on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.[^kurzweil-message] In 2001, Kurzweil CyberArt Technologies (KCAT) published AARON as a Windows PC program.
+It was built using Allegro Common Lisp,[^kurzweil-history] and offered for download as shareware (a registration key cost $19.95).[^kurzweil-support] It remains the only version of AARON ever released to the public.[^withdrawn] Works produced by this software are credited in art conservation contexts as:
+Harold Cohen, *AARON KCAT,* 2001.[^whitney]

 TK: there is abstract art represented in KCAT